Frances Farmer: 1950–1958: Post-hospitalization and comeback attempt

 In a December 1957 interview with Modern Screen, Farmer said: "I blame nobody for my fall.
 I had to face agonizing decisions when I was younger.
 The decisions broke me.
 But, too, there was a lack of philosophy in my life.
 With faith in myself and in God I think I have won the fight to control myself."
 She subsequently made two appearances on The Ed Sullivan Show, during one of which she played guitar and sang "Aura Lee", a folk song she had performed in Come and Get It (1936).
 She also appeared on This Is Your Life in an attempt to clarify the veracity of the publicity she had received throughout her career.
 Farmer explained to This is Your Lifes host, Ralph Edwards:

 Edwards later asked Farmer about her supposed alcoholism: "Other stories accuse you of being an alcoholic.
 Were you, Frances?"
 Farmer's reply was, "No, I was never an alcoholic", an adamant denial that also applied to Edwards's subsequent question about "dope".

 In August 1957, Farmer returned to the stage in New Hope, Pennsylvania, for a summer-stock production of Enid Bagnold's The Chalk Garden.
 Through the spring of 1958, Farmer appeared in several live television dramas, some of which are preserved on kinescope; the same year, she made her last film, The Party Crashers, a potboiler drama produced by Paramount and described by one writer as "a crappy B-movie about wild teenagers and stupid adults."
+Also attempting to make a film comeback was Bobby Driscoll, who appeared opposite Farmer in the film.
+It would be the final film for both Farmer and Driscoll.
 Then, in July 1958, Farmer accepted the lead role in a production of Yes, My Darling Daughter, due to the reciprocal arrangements that existed between one of the summer-stock East Coast theaters in which she performed and venues in the Midwest; this particular role was based at a theater in Indianapolis.